Sean-no-soup/LTspice-log-plotter/README.md

-I collection of python scripts for plotting/extracting data from LTSpice log files.
+A collection of python scripts for plotting/extracting data from LTSpice log files.
 I left a few examples for context

 to plot in 3d against 2 step'ed parameters open *plot3d_2step.py*, change the axis scales (search xscale), and run